benoitc/gunicorn/docs/source/design.rst

 This resource bound assumption is why we require a buffering proxy in front of a default configuration Gunicorn.
 If you exposed synchronous workers to the internet, a DOS attack would be trivial by creating a load that trickles data to the servers.
-For the curious, Boom_ is an example of this type of load.
+For the curious, Hey_ is an example of this type of load.

 Some examples of behavior requiring asynchronous workers: